-SEM or Search Engine Marketing refers to paid ads in the search engines, while SEO or Search Engine Optimization refers to organic optimisation of the website for for higher website rankings in the search engines.
+SEM or Search Engine Marketing refers to paid ads in the search engines, while SEO or Search Engine Optimization refers to organic optimization of the website for for higher website rankings in the search engines.
 SEO is the practice of optimizing a website so that it appears higher in SERPs.
 SEM, on the other hand, involves practices like PPC to get more website traffic.
-It is important to know the difference of search engine optimisation and search engine marketing, to implement these into your marketing strategy effectively.
+It is important to know the difference of search engine optimization and search engine marketing, to implement these into your marketing strategy effectively.

 AN OVERVIEW OF SEO